oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 # Set up

-We're going to use the reliable Ollama.
+We're going to use old reliable Ollama.
 First, we need to install it in our system.
 Consider using vLLM as well.

 For Linux run on terminal: